Mohitag94/grammar_correction/README.md

 ## Results
 The model is evaluated on the validation set using following metrics:
-- **GLEU (Generalized Language Evaluation Understanding)**: Specifically designed for correct grammar error; recall oriented
+- **GLEU (Generalized Language Evaluation Understanding)**: Specifically designed for grammar error correction; recall oriented
-	- Achived 66.58% on test data.
+	- Achieved 66.58% on test data.
 - **METEOR**: Incorporates linguistic  understanding.
-	- Achived  86.94% on test data.
+	- Achieved  86.94% on test data.
 - **BERT Score**: Measures semantic similarity
 	- **Precision**: 92.32% on test data.
 	- **Recall**: 93.25% on test data.